David S. Boe, Longtime Organ Professor and Dean of the Conservatory, Dies at 84

 Born in Duluth, Minnesota, to a Lutheran pastor and church choir director, David Boe relocated several times with his family before settling in Menomonie, Wisconsin, during his teen years.
 He began piano lessons at an early age but switched to organ by the start of high school—“Just in time for the church organist post to open up,” he told The Lorain Morning Journal in 1976.

 Boe earned a bachelor of arts degree, graduating magna cum laude from St. Olaf College, and a master of music from Syracuse University, where he studied with Arthur Poister, a former longtime professor at Oberlin.
-As a Fulbright Scholar, Boe continued his studies with Helmut Walcha at the Staatliche Hochschule für Musik in Frankfurt, Germany.
+On a Fulbright Fellowship, Boe continued his studies with Helmut Walcha at the Staatliche Hochschule für Musik in Frankfurt, Germany.
 There he met Sigrid North, who was also the child of a pastor.
 They were married in her father’s church before returning to America, where Boe began his teaching career at the University of Georgia.

 The same year he arrived in Oberlin, Boe also assumed the role of organist and music director of First Lutheran Church in nearby Lorain, a position he held for more than four decades.
 The church, with Boe's guidance, commissioned the first major instrument crafted by now-legendary organ builder John Brombaugh in 1970.